CliveDev0413/key-prompts-system-godot/README.md

 # Questions you would probably ask

 ### Q. How do I customize the look of the prompts?
-A. Well..
+Well..
 The best and easiest way I could think of is if you just draw or add images on top of the key prompt sprite sheet that you want to customize.
 If you want to make an entirely different sprite sheet, you gotta edit the json files located in the `ButtonPromptTextures` folder.

 ### Q. Will you add more controller prompts?
-A. Im not sure.
+Im not sure.
 I only have a PS4 controller...

 ### Q. What will my dinner be...
-A. Idk, what do you like?
+Idk, what do you like?

 # Licensing
 The key/button prompt system is free for commercial and personal uses.
 You can also remix and edit the code fore your personal uses.